MathiasThoria/event-manager/README.md

 # event-manager
-Excersice for TOP in Ruby
+Excercise for TOP in Ruby